patryk-ku/mpris-discord-rpc/README.md

 ## Credits

 I wouldn't have been able to create this without two fantastic crates: [mpris-rs](https://github.com/Mange/mpris-rs) and [discord-rich-presence](https://github.com/vionya/discord-rich-presence).
 Implementing these features myself would have been beyond my current skills.
 A huge thank you to their creators.

+Any trademarks, featured track metadata, artwork and coverart in banner, music player icons and streaming service logos belong to their respective owners.